CreeperI/stray-vivify/README.md

 Though, my coding skill is sadly bad, hope you wont be annoyed when refracting some of the codes.

-I have only one requirement:
+I still have only one requirement:
-> dont change the existing contents in Credits.

 You can add anything in anywhere of the Credit (or translates the session title), but plz dont change the existing contents.